doc97/TxtAdv/README.md

 Wiki.
 For now, if you're interested, you can take a look at [AdvGame.cpp](https://github.com/doc97/TxtAdv/blob/master/TxtAdv/AdvGame.cpp) to see how the different components work together.

+I also encourage you to read some of the unit tests, as they provide invaluable examples on how the software works.

 ## Testing